 Fine Motor

-At the start of each session fine motor activities will be available for the children to take part in and develop their skills using a range of equipment including tweezers, scissors and pencils.
+Fine motor activities will be available for the children to take part in and develop their skills using a range of equipment including tweezers, scissors and pencils.

 Daily Little Wandle handwriting sessions take place to help children develop their letter formation .
 We are learning formation phrases for each letter of the alphabet.
 We will learn one new letter each day.